Cueyatl/Matching_CUC/README.md

 Hombres:
 Los hombres suelen ser más flexibles en cuanto a la altura de sus parejas, aunque muchos prefieren mujeres más bajas o de su misma estatura.

+File Behavior:

+If crud_database.db already exists, SQLite will open and use that file.
+If it does not exist, SQLite will create a new file in the specified (or default) location.
+Access:

+All CRUD operations in base.py and busqueda.py interact with this crud_database.db file.
+The file is local to the environment running these scripts, and its data is persistent between script runs as long as the file remains in place.
+Implications:

+Since the database is local, it cannot be accessed remotely unless additional networking or sharing configurations are implemented.
+This local setup is ideal for development or small-scale applications.
+For larger or distributed systems, a centralized database server is usually preferred.